 Field-hunting tip

-Look in oxidized zones of uranium-bearing hydrothermal ore deposits country — that is the host setting where metauranopilite typically forms.
+Look in oxidized zones of uranium-bearing hydrothermal ore deposits country, the host setting where metauranopilite typically forms.
 If you start seeing uraninite, gummite, fourmarierite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, radiating sprays, earthy crusts habit, so train your eye for that shape before scanning the outcrop.